HELENA: High-Efficiency Learning-based channel Estimation using dual Neural Attention: Abstract

 \section{Abstract}

-Accurate channel estimation is critical for high-performance Orthogonal Frequency-Division Multiplexing systems such as 5G New Radio, particularly under low signal-to-noise ratio and stringent latency constraints.
-This letter presents HELENA, a compact deep learning model that combines a lightweight convolutional backbone with two efficient attention mechanisms: patch-wise multi-head self-attention for capturing global dependencies and a squeeze-and-excitation block for local feature refinement.
-Compared to CEViT, a state-of-the-art vision transformer-based estimator, HELENA reduces inference time by 45.0\% (0.175\,ms vs.\ 0.318\,ms), achieves comparable accuracy ($-16.78$\,dB vs.\ $-17.30$\,dB), and requires $8\times$ fewer parameters (0.11M vs.\ 0.88M), demonstrating its suitability for low-latency, real-time deployment.
+Accurate channel estimation is critical for high-performance Orthogonal Frequency-Division Multiplexing (OFDM) systems, particularly at low signal-to-noise ratios and under stringent latency constraints.
+This paper presents \ac{HELENA}, a compact deep learning model that combines a lightweight convolutional backbone with two efficient attention mechanisms: patch-wise multi-head self-attention for capturing global dependencies and a squeeze-and-excitation block for local feature refinement.
+Compared to CEViT, a state-of-the-art vision transformer-based estimator, HELENA reduces inference time by 45.0\% (0.175ms vs. 0.318ms), achieves comparable accuracy (-16.78dB vs. -17.30dB), and requires $8\times$ fewer parameters (0.11M vs.0.88M), demonstrating its suitability for low-latency, real-time OFDM-based wireless systems.